 Improved efficiency is often achieved through better barrel systems by way of porting, length and other variables.
 Good maintenance increases long term efficiency due to parts that wear like springs or o-rings.

 Velocity makes a big impact on efficiency, 5 or 6 feet per second makes a phenomenal difference to your efficiency (calculate the square of the velocity).
 A paintball’s weight also impacts efficiency.
 Sizing down your barrel improves efficiency.
-In theory you overbore and come down as tight on the ball as you can without causing too much stress in breaking the shell as the round ball passes through the bore.
+In theory, you overbore and come down as tight on the ball as you can without causing too much stress in breaking the shell as the round ball passes through the bore.

 Flank: A military term in origin.
 To attack from your opponent’s side as an offensive maneuver.
 Or to be attacked by your opponent at your side.
 To flank is to get around your opponent and minimize their angle of cover.

 Form or Good Form: When a player refers to your form they are examining or judging your form as good or not good.
 To define good form requires almost too many elements to define this without an article on the subject.
-It means to to shoot your gun within a conventional standard of expectations by speedball and woodsball players alike.
-Good form is made of up a proper gun hold in your hands, the way your gun is held to your body and your overall body profile in stance.
+It means to shoot your gun within a conventional standard of expectations by speedball and woodsball players alike.
+Good form is made of up a proper gun hold in your hands, the way your gun is held to your body and your overall body profile an stance.

 FPS or Feet Per Second: The speed in which a paintball is calculated.
 The current maximum speed any field will allow is sometimes 300 FPS (200 mph) which was an industry standard in early paintball.
 More and more tournaments and most every insured commercial field will allow between 270 (184 mph) to 280 (280 mph) FPS.

 When you attend any field or event your marker will be tested with a chronograph by staff.
 Your marker is subject to being tested at any time during play and in the case of tournament play, every time you enter the field.
-During scenario events it is standard to be chronographed after breaks such a lunch as weather such as heat affects the marker’s output speed.
+During scenario events, it is standard to be chronographed after breaks such a lunch as weather such as heat affects the marker’s output speed.
 Be sure to learn how to adjust your individual marker’s speed.

 Good Form: Almost too many elements are included to define this without an article on the subject.
-It means to to shoot your gun within a conventional standard of expectations by speedball and woodsball players alike.
-Good form is made of up a proper gun hold in your hands, the way your gun is held to your body and your overall body profile in stance.
+It means to shoot your gun within a conventional standard of expectations by speedball and woodsball players alike.
+Good form is made of up a proper gun hold in your hands, the way your gun is held to your body and your overall body profile and stance.